ScottLogic/blog/_posts/2024-09-23-intro-finos-ccc.md

 The feature `CCC.ObjStor.F09`, found in the file named [`features.yaml`](https://github.com/finos/common-cloud-controls/blob/main/services/storage/object/features.yaml) under object storage is an object storage specific feature that referred by the threat `CCC.ObjStor.TH02` discussed above.
 This functionality of this feature is to provide object locks for data stored in object buckets disabling modifications and/or deletion.

-In summary, if your architecture relies on object storage and its features such as *identity based access storage* and *object modification locks* you are susceptible to threats such as *access control is misconfigured* and *improper enforcement of object modification locks*.
-To prevent those attacks taking place, it's critical to implement controls such as *enforce uniform bucket-level access to prevent inconsistent* for all your object storage buckets that retain sensitive data, in your financial institute.
+In summary, if your architecture relies on object storage and its features such as *identity based access storage* and *object modification locks*, you are susceptible to threats such as *access control is misconfigured* and *improper enforcement of object modification locks*.
+To prevent those attacks from taking place, it's critical to implement controls such as *enforce uniform bucket-level access to prevent inconsistent* for all your object storage buckets that retain sensitive data in your financial institute.
 You can validate whether thess controls are in place by executing validation tests that are listed under the controls.

 For more details refer to the project's [GitHub](https://github.com/finos/common-cloud-controls) page.